Neck pain can be far more severe than even a very sore back.

 aimed at preventing long term disability.

-major structural pathology, but the presence of neurologic signs such as
+major structural pathology but the presence of neurological signs such as

-decreased deep tendon reflexes, weakness, and sensory deficits is found on examination.
+decreased deep tendon reflexes, weakness and sensory deficits are found on examination.
 The patient may

-systemic disease; it demands prompt investigation and treatment.
+systemic disease; or a neoplasm.
+It demands prompt investigation and treatment.

 Prevention is best directed at reducing the occurrence of major injuries and dealing effectively with whiplash to avoid the development of disabling spinal pain.
 For example, wearing of seat belts has been proven to have major benefits in cases of motor vehicle accidents.
 Keeping to the speed limit and taking regular breaks on long trips are equally important.

-radiating symptoms like tingling, numbness and weakness in the shoulder, elbow, wrist and hand is important; the ache in the arm can be very severe.
+radiating symptoms like tingling, numbness and weakness in the shoulder, elbow and hand is important; the ache in the arm can be very severe.

 Managing headaches with minimal analgesics to prevent kidney failure makes sense.